ayoger/thesis_pilot/Data/pilot_assaydata-datacard.md

 This dataset is from the SFSU Boyer Lab NSF Pilot project in Fall 2023.

-This dataset card aims to be a base template for new datasets.
-It has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/datasetcard_template.md?plain=1).
+This dataset card has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/datasetcard_template.md?plain=1).

 ## Dataset Details